gauravsuman007/megabasterd-docker/README.md

 ### Step 2: Accessing the app and configuring it
 The web UI can be accessed at port `5800`.
 On the first run, go to the top menu "Edit" -> "Settings", here you should configure the following items:
-- Download folder to to point it to /output
+- Download folder to point it to /output
 <img width="755" alt="image" src="https://user-images.githubusercontent.com/16671262/191015820-803abd22-6aa3-4c6f-aaa0-85204fd065a4.png">

 - MEGA API key (Under Advanced)